kedacore/keda-docs/content/blog/keda-2.0-beta.md

     - Introduction of External Push scaler ([docs](https://keda.sh/docs/2.0/scalers/external-push/))
     - Provide KEDA client-go library

 For a full list of changes, we highly recommend going through [our changelog](https://github.com/kedacore/keda/blob/v2/CHANGELOG.md#v200)!
+With our stable release, we'll provide a full overview of what's released in a new blog post.

 # Getting started